RipMeApp/ripme-wiki/How-To-Create-A-Ripper-for-HTML-websites.md

 The above will download the URL to the appropriate save directory, guessing the filename to save based on the `url` and the `index`.

+The `addURLToDownload()` method is *heavily* overloaded with lots of options.
+Variants of this method allow you to:
+* Define the exact file name to save as,
+* The subdirectory to save to,
+* HTTP headers (such as cookies or referrers) that should be used while downloading the file

+Other rippers, as mentioned before, start a separate Thread to retrieve the full-size image from the provided URL.
+Your implementation may vary.

 ### Step 6: Test!

 RipMe **automatically detects new rippers** without any other code changes required.